Warren Beatty crawled on his hands and knees across the floor of Warner

 Gene Wilder made his film debut in "Bonnie and Clyde" in his role as a hostage.

-Dennis Hopper was considered for the part of C.W.
-Moss
+Dennis Hopper and Jack Nicholson were both considered for the role of

 Gene Hackman was considered to be cast as Mr. Brady in "The Brady Bunch".